 I am also grateful to MCDOA member Phil Ireland DSC for informing me that fellow member Si Kelly, currently commanding HMS Shoreham (MCM1 Crew 5) in the Gulf, is due to be appointed in Command of a Type 23 frigate next year on completion of CODC (CO(desig) course).

-Tim Davey and Si Kelly were among the 13 warfare officers listed on 6 June as being selected by the SASB (Sea Appointments Selection Board) for destroyer/frigate/MCM squadron command in the rank of Commander (see entry for 7 Jun 14).
+Tim Davey and Si Kelly were among the 13 warfare officers listed on 6 June as being selected by the SASB (Sea Appointments Selection Board) for destroyer/frigate/MCM squadron command in the rank of Commander (see entry for 7 Jun 14 in News Archive 46).

 14 Jul 14 - Branch participation in Commonwealth Games

-The Royal Navy website contains this article describing the preparation of MCDOA member Mark Shaw (see entry for 19 Jun 14) and AB(D) Jeremy Osborne for the Glasgow XX Commonwealth Games between 23 July and 3 August.
+The Royal Navy website contains this article describing the preparation of MCDOA member Mark Shaw (see entry for 19 Jun 14 in News Archive 46) and AB(D) Jeremy Osborne for the Glasgow XX Commonwealth Games between 23 July and 3 August.
 Mark will be representing Wales in Judo (over 100 kg) and Jeremy will be representing Guernsey in the men’s swimming.

 13 Jul 14 - SDG features in Countryfile